Psychologist Therapist Counselling Hamilton

 Trauma is our main area of focus.
 All of us are well-trained and experienced in assisiting individuals who have experienced trauma.

 Dr. Barbera C. Psych directly reviews every intake and assists with a trauma-informed treatment plan.
 We frequently treat PTSD, including first-responders and veterans.

-We accept referrals for WSIB and VA funded services.
+We accept referrals for WSIB and VA funded services when availability permits.
 If you want to access these services please contact us first.